 Right-of-use assets, which are included under Property, plant and equipment, are measured at cost less any accumulated depreciation and, if necessary, any accumulated impairment.
 The cost of a right-of-use asset comprises the present value of the outstanding lease payments plus any lease payments made at or before the commencement date less any lease incentives received, any initial direct costs and an estimate of costs to be incurred in dismantling or removing the underlying asset.
 In this context, the Group also applies the practical expedient that the payments for non-lease components are generally recognised as lease payments.
-If the lease transfers ownership of the underlying asset to the lessee at the end of the lease term or if the cost of the right-of use asset reflects that the lessee will exercise a purchase option, the right-of-use asset is depreciated to the end of the lease term.
+If the lease transfers ownership of the underlying asset to the lessee at the end of the lease term or if the cost of the right-of use asset reflects that the lessee will exercise a purchase option, the right-of-use asset is depreciated to the end of the useful life of the underlying asset.
+Otherwise, the right of- use asset is depreciated to the end of the lease term.